 There is power in telling your story, and power in reading the stories of others.

-T here is therapeutic value in telling our stories to people who understand, and in reading the stories of others and finding out we’re not alone.
+There is therapeutic value in telling our stories to people who understand, and also in reading the stories of others and finding out we’re not alone.
 Telling your story here is just one way to do it.
-You can also accomplish it through journaling, creative writing, song, poetry, film or artwork, or by relating your experience to an empathetic friend, therapist or support group.
-To read a story told through poetry, see “Soul Songs” for a collection of poems written by Linda, one of this blog’s readers.
+You can also relate your experience to an empathetic, nonjudgemental friend, therapist, or support group, or even by journaling, creative writing, song, poetry, film, or art.
+To read a story told through poetry, see “Soul Songs,” a collection of poems written by Linda, one of this blog’s readers.

 You can find my story here: The Known, the Unknown and the Unknowable

 For more stories by male readers, see The Truth About Female Psychopaths, From Those Who Know